 Dike #5 – Bulk Sample

-- Dike #5 is an excellent target for up to a 50,000 tonne bulk sample, application to be submitted asap
+- Dike #5 is an excellent target for up to a 50,000 tonne bulk sample, application was submitted in November 2022

 - A “mountain of lithium” which would be amenable to bulk sample in a quarry operation

-- Looking to sign multiple off take agreements with end users
+- Looking to sign multiple mineral sales agreements with end users

 - Will significantly de-risk project for future mining at full scale operations